jessica-easley/note-taker-app/README.md

 # Express.js Challenge: Note Taker App
-This application can be used to write and save notes.
-This application uses an Express.js back end and will save and retrieve note data from a JSON file.
-This application will also be deployed to Heroku.
+This application can be used to create and save notes.
+It uses an Express.js back end and will save and retrieve note data from a JSON file.
+This application is deployed to Heroku.

 # User Story
 AS A small business owner